Mouhcine-Flutter/Flutter-SignUp-UI/README.md

 Android :white_check_mark: iOS :white_check_mark:

-This is implementation of a beautiful SignUppage design in Flutter.
+This is implementation of a modern SignUp page design in Flutter.

 Packages Used : flutter_svg ( for icon logo )
 Free icons on https://icons8.com/